arfire333/adventofcode2024/README.md

 - Open the drawer and click on the elf.
 - Enter your session cooking in the text box then press.
 - Return to the drawer and select the day you wish to see.
-- Click the play button to get the results.
+- Click the play button to download (or input) the data and get the results.
-- The trash can's will erase the puzzle data and puzzle description respectively.
+- The trash can will erase the puzzle data and puzzle text.
+- The refresh button will download the latest puzzle text.

 ## Notes
-- While written in flutter, it has only been tested successfuly on Windows and Android.
-It fails to run on the web.
-At least via VSCode.
-This appears to be because of Cross-Origin Resource Sharing (CORS) when trying to get the puzzle input data but has not been confirmed.
+- Web version requires manually inputting your data when prompted.

 - Code is not necessarily _production_ ready.
 Some days are better than others.
 Recommendations for improvements are welcome.
+- Day 6 Takes a while